Retirement Investing Basics

 - Your desired lifestyle, travel plans and health-care costs.

 Many planners use rules of thumb, such as targeting enough assets to withdraw around 3–4% per year in retirement, adjusted for inflation.
 For example, if you wanted $40,000 per year from your portfolio, a rough target might be in the $1,000,000 range using a 4% guideline.
-These are only starting points and not guarantees.
+These are starting points, not guarantees, and actual safe withdrawal rates can vary with market returns, inflation and flexibility in your spending.

 The role of time and compounding